| Sarasota and Her Islands by Larry Larsen When you travel as much as we do to far away places, it's easy to forget that some of the

 amazing.
 A covered parking garage provides guests with entry from any of the parking levels.
 Two towers are separated and also connected with a cool breezeway where gazebos and a

+freshwater pond combined with the foliage.
 The beautiful beach stretches for several miles, offering the crystal clear waters

 that we have come to expect at oceanfront resorts.
 And the food…let's talk about the food!
 Eating at some resorts can sometimes be "iffy."
 Not at the Lido